I’m considering introducing myself to new people as

 Okay, I can hear some of you going “What the heck?
 Why, Thea?
 Why do you love this so much?
 Why are you so geeky?”

 Actually, I’m not joking.
-My dad makes programs for computers in oil refineries for a living and has the hugest collection of Star Trek books I’ve ever seen in one place in my life, my younger brother discovered a passion for programming when he was in grade ten -starting with graphing calculators, even- and my sister can probably quote to you verbatim all the most famous lines from all her favourite TV shows.
+My dad makes programs for computers in oil refineries for a living and has the hugest collection of Star Trek books I’ve ever seen in one place in my life, my younger brother discovered a passion for programming when he was in grade ten -starting with graphing calculators, even- and my youngest sibling can probably quote to you verbatim all the most famous lines from all their favourite TV shows.
 My mom and my older brothers probably have geeky sides, too, they’re just much better at hiding it.

 And, to be completely honest, I once won a geek contest without even having to mention my insane love of genetics.
 My insane love of making up languages did that all by itself (I’ll probably have a post about that at some point, cuz I can).